sebastian-wolschon/MC8-Pro-Ableton-Control-Script/README.md

 - Stop Button sends CC56 Value 127 and is located at preset F
 - Record Button sends CC57 Value 127 and is located at preset G

 With this, Ableton will send the correct MIDI to toggle the respective buttons into their Active states.
+The respective preset's Position 1 and Position 2 visuals need to be distict to see it working.